OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ### Using an invocation parameter

 The invocation parameter is the last parameter specified.
 An invocation allows you to use `setResult` and `onCanceled` methods.
-These methods are used to tell a function what to do when the function streams (`setResult`) or is canceled (`onCanceled`).
+These methods define what a function does when the function streams (`setResult`) or is canceled (`onCanceled`).

-If you're using Typescript, the invocation handler needs to be of type `CustomFunctions.StreamingInvocation` or `CustomFunctions.CancelableInvocation`.
+If you're using TypeScript, the invocation handler needs to be of type `CustomFunctions.StreamingInvocation` or `CustomFunctions.CancelableInvocation`.

 ### Streaming and cancelable function example
 The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code: